Blendify/blender-manual/trunk/blender_docs/manual/preferences/file.rst

 Scripts Path
 ------------

-By default Blender looks in several directories (OS dependant) for scripts.
+By default Blender looks in several directories (OS dependent) for scripts.
 By setting a user script path in the preferences an additional directory is looked in.
 This can be used to store certain scripts/templates/presets independently of the currently used Blender Version.